 - Don’t leave wet fabrics like wet rags or carpets on your floating floor boards.

 - Don’t use a vinegar and baking soda solution.
-While these are eco-friendly cleaning agents, baking soda may have an abrasive effect on your boards’ surface, while vinegar can seep into the wood and cause permanent bleaching and damage.
+Baking soda may have an abrasive effect on your boards’ surface, while vinegar can seep into the wood and cause permanent bleaching and damage.